ChrisPenner/SitePipe/README.md

 ## Wait, another static site generator?
 What about Hakyll/Jekyll?

 Yup, yet another static site generator.
-The reason for it is that I tried using Hakyll and Jekyll on different occasions and found there was too much magic going on for me to understand how to customize things for my use-cases.
-They were too opinionated without giving me escape hatches to wire in my own functionality.
+I've tried using Hakyll and Jekyll on different occasions and found there was too much magic going on with all of the monadic contexts for me to understand how to customize things for my use-cases.

-When I tried Hakyll specifically I got really bogged down; what was a `Compiler` monad?
+Even adding simple tags/categories to my blog seemed far more complex then it needed to be; Hakyll specifically got me really bogged down; what was the `Compiler` monad?
 How does an `Item` work?
 How do I add a custom field?
 Why couldn't I just edit data directly like I'm used to doing in Haskell?
+They seemed a bit too opinionated without giving me escape hatches to wire in my own functionality.
+If they're working for you, then great!
+But they weren't working for me, so that's where SitePipe came from.

 # Getting Started